One of the daunting questions that every entrepreneur faces when opening a business is: How much capital should I invest?

 - Bank set up fees: Some bank accounts come with fees or balance minimums.

-- Accounting fees: Whether you consult with an accountant to set up payroll or purchase accounting software like QuickBooks, you’ll want to factor in the cost.
+- Accounting fees: Whether you consult with an accountant to set up payroll or purchase accounting software like QuickBooks or Xero, you’ll want to factor in the cost.

 5. Add a little extra for the unexpected